 Set RXEN to "0" when making the initial settings of the serial interface and similar operations.
-At initial reset, this register is set to "0".

 RXTRG: Receive trigger/status (FF72H•D3)

 Functions as the receive start trigger or preparation for the following data receiving and the operation status indicator (during receiving/during stop).